 - lupus anticoagulants

-The wide range of possible causes for abnormal results means that this test alone is not enough to tell your doctor what condition you have.
-An abnormal result will probably prompt your doctor to order additional tests.
+The wide range of possible causes for abnormal results means that this test alone is not enough to determine what condition you have.
+An abnormal result will probably prompt your doctor to order more tests.